xmtp/xmtp-dot-org/community/grants.md

 ## ✨ Mission

-Support projects, ideas, and people building on XMTP to foster ecosystem growth.
+Support projects, ideas, and people building on XMTP to foster ecosystem growth through public good creation.

 ## 📜 Request for proposals